tlcarvalho/carvalho_website/content/authors/admin/_index.md

 - Principal Investigators
 ---

+Hello!

-I hold a Ph.D. in Political Science (Universidade Federal de Minas Gerais - UFMG - Brazil), and was a Visiting Graduate Student at the University of California - San Diego (2021-2022).
-I am a member of the International institutions, Foreign Policy and Political Regime Research Network (Rede de Pesquisa em Instituições Internacionais, Política Externa e Regime Político - RIPPERP).
+I am a researcher at the International institutions, Foreign Policy and Political Regime Research Network (Rede de Pesquisa em Instituições Internacionais, Política Externa e Regime Político - RIPPERP) from the Universidade Federal de Minas Gerais (UFMG), Brazil.
+I hold a Ph.D. in Political Science (UFMG), and was a Visiting Graduate Student at the University of California - San Diego (2021-2022).
 I also got my Master's Degree in Political Science from UFMG, and my bachelor's degree in International Relations from the Pontifical Catholic University of Minas Gerais (PUC-Minas).

 During the 2022-2023 academic year, I am part of the organizing team of the [Graduate Students in International Security, Etc. Workshop](https://wp.nyu.edu/gsise/) (GSISE).

-My research focuses on international security and defense in Latin America, building a new theoretical framework to understand International Security Policies implemented by Latin American countries.
+My research focuses on international security governance in Latin America.
 I also conduct a secondary agenda on the role of the Latin American IR scholarship amidst Global IR debates.
+My work has been published in Latin American Politics and Society, Global Studies Quarterly, the Oxford Research Encyclopedia of International Studies, and Contexto Internacional.

 I have research experience on the following topics: International Security; Foreign Policy; Defense Policy; Latin America; Methods; and Global IR.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv.html" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.